maliahavlicek/ci_mentor_insights/PORTFOLIO_1_CSS_HTML_ESSENTIALS.md

 Remember to use proper markdown for commands and enumerated steps.

-### Deploy Locally

-Write out the steps you take starting from cloning the repository in github or clicking a gitpod button to run your code locally.
-Test it out and make sure it works.
-This can be running from your IDE of choice like VSCode or PyCharm or GitPod.

-You may want to re-watch the [initial deployment in gitpod video](https://learn.codeinstitute.net/courses/course-v1:codeinstitute+FE+2017_T3/courseware/dcd449bd41a446f49df3268f91dd06fc/072c95175f1148438de9d82e7a756ee1/?child=first) when writing up this section.
+You may want to re-watch the [initial deployment in gitpod video](https://learn.codeinstitute.net/courses/course-v1:CodeInstitute+LR101+2021_T1/courseware/4a07c57382724cfda5834497317f24d5/9b06129195c64fada6783de9cfe82d60/) when writing up this section.

-### Deploy To GitHub Pages

-Write out steps you would take and test them to deploy your code to GitHub Pages.
+Write out steps you would take and test them to deploy your code to GitHub Pages, include screenshots if you think they would make the process easier.

 ## Credits